Motor Speed – The Basics

 An 825 RPM motor is an 8 pole motor with some allowance for slip.

 This means a 1075, 6 pole motor will run at 1075 RPM under rated load at high speed.
-Medium speed will have greater winding resistance than high and therefore greater slip.
-Low speed will have a greater winding resistance than medium and have even greater slip.
+Medium speed will have greater winding resistance than the high speed and therefore greater slip.
+Low speed will have a greater winding resistance than medium and have an even greater slip.

-Variable speed ECM (Electronically commutated motor) motors, are actually three phase motors that are powered by a variable frequency.
+Variable speed ECM (Electronically commutated motor) are motors that are powered by a variable frequency.
 In essence the motor control takes the incoming electrical frequency and converts it to a new frequency (cycle rate) that no longer needs to be 60hz.
 This control over the actual frequency is what makes ECM motors so much more variable in ten speeds they can run.

 So in summary.
 There are three way you can change a motor speed.